Redocly/redocly-cli/docs/rules/operation-operationId-unique.md

 The `operationId` is used by tooling to identify operations (which are otherwise done through scary looking JSON pointers).

-The `operationId` should be unique (used only once in an OpenAPI definition).
+The `operationId` should be unique (used only once in an OpenAPI description).

 This rule is unopinionated.